-First, a block diagram of the design which describes in details the functions of each unit of the design that leads to the selection of the type of components required to perform the operation very well without breakdown at any point in time.
-This is followed by the circuit diagram of the design using a especial software which helped in giving clear specifications of the components selected, then the diagram is drawn in accordance with the working principles and how each components was interconnected to each other to form the circuit.
+First, a block diagram of the design describes in detail the functions of each unit of the design that leads to the selection of the type of components required to operate very well without breakdown at any point in time.
+This is followed by the circuit diagram of the design using special software which helped in giving clear specifications of the components selected, then the diagram is drawn per the working principles and how each component was interconnected to each other to form the circuit.